P4ndaFR/Navision/README.md

 ##Technos
 The Web App is based on a MVC in PHP,with a MySQL database and a PDO methods. basically, we use PHP to communicate between model and controller, and AJAX with JSON to communicate between controller and javascript
 From javascript we create a interactive map using [Leaflet JS Library](https://github.com/Leaflet/Leaflet) , and we place points of interest on route points using data received from AJAX.
 To get user's location we use this [qr code scanner](https://github.com/dwa012/html5-qrcode) and administrater will put qr codes at key points of the building.
+We used [Materialise css framework](https://github.com/Dogfalo/materialize).

 The Administration side works almost like the Client side but implementing a [qr code generator](https://github.com/davidshimjs/qrcodejs) instead of the reader, which allow the app to generate on the fly the qr code we need from the data used to create a point.
 ##Installation